Florida Vehicle Bill of Sale

 Does a Florida vehicle bill of sale need to be notarized?

-No. Florida does not require notarization for a vehicle bill of sale.
+No. Florida does not require notarization for a private vehicle bill of sale.
 Ownership transfers through the signed title.

 How does a seller release liability in Florida?